 - on-site clinical care managers to provide assistance/resources regarding funding or caregiver needs

-A typical Interdisciplinary Outpatient Evaluations (IOE) at Craig is conducted in an intensive 3-4 day period.
-Patients and families typically arrive on Sunday; begin the IOE Monday morning, and generally wrap-up on Wednesday or Thursday.
+A typical Interdisciplinary Outpatient Evaluations (IOE) at Craig is conducted in an intensive 4 to 5 day period.
+Patients and families typically arrive on Sunday, begin the IOE Monday morning, and generally wrap-up on Thursday or Friday.

 Schedule an Interdisciplinary Outpatient Evaluation (IOE)